BrettHansen/SimpleWordCount/README.md

-# SimpleWordCount Sublime Plugin
+# Simple Word Count - Sublime Plugin

 This is a very simple ST3 plugin to count words, characters, and lines in the current file.

 ## Installation

-Simply put the entire `WordCount` directory into your ST3 `Packages` directory.
+Simply put the entire `SimpleWordCount` directory into your ST3 `Packages` directory.

 ## Usage